Use online communication correctly or be lonely together?

 Common emotion processing using the example of Kobe Bryant

 A good example of this was the death of basketball star Kobe Bryant and his three-year-old daughter in a helicopter crash in Los Angeles in January 2020.
 The death of the sports icons triggered shock waves from sports fans in the United States, but it went even further from Kenya to China.
-Because Kobe Bryant was even better known worldwide and perhaps even more influential than Michael Jordan - in some circles he was considered the greatest NBA player of all time.
+Because Kobe Bryant was even better known worldwide and perhaps even more influential than Michael Jordan - in some circles he was considered the greatest NBA player ever.

 How does collective grief express itself?